caocscar/workshops/pyspark/pyspark.md

 folder = 'uniqname'
 df.write.mode('overwrite').orc(folder)
 ```
 Submit the Spark job through the command line like this.
 `spark-submit --master yarn --num-executors 20 --executor-memory 5g --executor-cores 4 job.py`

+# Exercise
+Re-create the following SQL queries using only DataFrame methods.
+1. `area = sqlContext.sql('SELECT COUNT(*) as pts FROM Bsm WHERE Latitude BETWEEN 43 and 44 AND Longitude BETWEEN -84 and -83')`
+2. `trips = sqlContext.sql('SELECT DISTINCT RxDevice, FileId FROM Bsm ORDER BY RxDevice, FileId DESC')`
+3. `driver_trips = sqlContext.sql('SELECT RxDevice, COUNT(DISTINCT FileId) as Trips FROM Bsm GROUP BY RxDevice HAVING Trips > 10')`

+In other words,
+1. Return the number of points in the area with latitude in [43,44] and longitude in [-84,-83].
+2. Create a two column DataFrame that returns a unique set of device-trip ids (RxDevice, FileId) sorted by RxDevice in ascending order and then FileId in descending order.
+3. Create a two column DataFrame that lists RxDevices with more than 10 trips.